Are your kids driving you crazy during the quarantine? “mom I’m bored” is the most dreaded word you don’t want to hear from the kids these days.

-Probably, you’re working from home because of coronavirus shut down, and schools are closed for an extended period of time and the kids are stuck at home.
+Probably, you’re working from home because of coronavirus shut down, schools are closed for an extended period of time and the kids are stuck at home.

-Also, sometimes because of weather on a rainy day or a snow day toddlers and kids stuck inside.
+Also, sometimes because of weather on a rainy day or a snow day toddlers and kids are stuck inside.
 As a parent, it is not that easy every day to come up with new ideas and fun indoor games to keep them busy.
 You must have a list of indoor activities for kids in your arsenal for such days.

-It’s really challenging to occupy kids indoor in a screen-free environment.
+It’s really challenging to occupy kids indoors in a screen-free environment.
 And that’s why I’m going to share a list of fun indoor activities and creative games ideas that you can DIY using supplies you already had at home.

 The fact of the matter is that you don’t need to entertain the kids as they themselves are capable to do so.
 You just need to motivate them with ideas and supplies they need to try those activities.

 What type of indoor activities do kids love?

 There is a fair chance that your kids would not like many of those indoor activities that you suggest.
 So the activities must fall under these criteria to be loved by kids:

 - It must be interesting and with a fun experience.

 - It should be simple and easy to set up.